 Because of many things, Lutz is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lutz really has some of the features that families look for when choosing a good community to raise children.
 Is Lutz perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Lutz is that it can take a long time to commute to work.
-In Lutz, the average commute to work is 31.49 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Lutz, the average commute to work is 32.45 minutes, which is quite a bit higher than the national average.

 Lutz is a very ethnically-diverse town.
 The people who call Lutz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lutz residents report their race to be White, followed by Black or African-American.
 Lutz also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.98% of the town’s residents.
-Important ancestries of people in Lutz include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 12.95% of the town’s residents.
+Important ancestries of people in Lutz include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Lutz is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.